AAbella7529/AAbella7529/README.md

 I am an AI and tech enthusiast's currently using Github and Discord for my coding and cyber security course and I am learning new things.

 My purpose is to gain skills and experience in this field.
 I enjoy studying and learning.

+Looking to transition and unlock my Tech Career Potential.

 Future-proofing my IT skills in the Digital Age / Digital Transformation, The Internet of Things and AI - Artificial Intelligence.